flengyel/pysaml2-service-provider/README.md

 ## License

-This project is licensed under the [Your License Name].
+This project is licensed under the MIT license.
 See the LICENSE file for details.

 ## Acknowledgements